NETWAYS/ansible-collection-elasticstack/README.md

 This collection installs and manages the Elastic Stack.
 It provides roles every component which is part of the Stack.
 Furthermore it is possible to differentiate between Enterprise or OSS releases.
 Every role is documented with all variables, please refer to the documentation found in **[Getting-Started](./docs/getting-started.md)**

+**Please note**: If you are already using this collection before version `1.0.0`, please note that we had to rename a significant amount of variables due to naming schema changes made by Ansible.
+Please review the variables you have set in your playbooks and variable files.

 ## Roles Documentation

 * [Beats](docs/role-beats.md)